Unleash/unleash-sdk-examples/NodeJS/README.md

 ### Step 4: Finishing our example

-Now let's back to our express app.
+Now let's back to our Express app.

-We want to send a JSON reponse containing the feature name and the feature status depending on the feature status (enabled or not).
+We want to send a JSON response containing the feature name and the feature status depending on the feature status (enabled or not).

 Replace `app.get` with this code👇